On this page

 If you don't find a grade requirement that suits you, you can specify a custom grade range.
 Select Custom range and additional fields appear.
 When you use a custom range, you can base the rule on the item's grade schema and maximum score, or you can use score percentage.

 If you base a rule on an item that's hidden to students, they won't have the opportunity to satisfy the access rule.
-However, the item with conditional availability still appears on the Course Content page.
-Students see a message explaining that they can't access the content and to contact their instructor.
+However, the item with conditional availability may still appear on the Course Content page based on the visibility settings.
+In this case, students see a message explaining that they can't access the content and to contact their instructor.

 Conditional release rules break if you delete the content the rule is based on.
 An alert appears on the Course Content page to let you know when students are unable to access content due to broken rules.
-Open the Conditional Availability panel to set up a new rule or remove the broken rule.
+Open the Conditional Availability panel to set up a new rule.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.